 Other than height, trunk size or diameter is the other biggest factor that will contribute to the cost of cutting down a tree.

-Why does this add to the cost, basically the sheer weight and volume of the trees trunk take time and man power to cut down to ground level and then remove from your property.
+Why does this add to the cost, basically the sheer weight and volume of the trunk of the tree take time and manpower to cut down to ground level and then remove from your property.

 Should I use certified tree cutting companies?